 One other way you can find out when you are ovulating is by using an ovulation predictor test.
 You can purchase ovulation tests in bulk online to make it more affordable.
-Ovulation kits measure the amount of Lutenizing Hormone in your body.
-Right before you ovulate your body releases a large amount of LH.
+Ovulation kits measure the amount of Luteinizing Hormone in your body.
+Right before you ovulate, your body releases a large amount of LH.
 The test kits are easy to use.
 They are very similar to a pregnancy test.
 You will have a reference line and then a sample line to compare that to.
-Once you show a positive test for ovulation you should have intercourse within twenty-four hours.
+Once you test positive for ovulation, you should have intercourse within twenty-four hours.

 Some of the best ways to predict when you are ovulating are by watching your body for signs that you are ovulating.
 Some women feel cramping on one side when they ovulate.
-Ovulation pain should not be the only thing you watch for but it is one indicator of ovulation.
-You should also keep an eye on your cervical mucous.
-You will notice that your cervical mucous will pick up several days before ovulation.
+Ovulation pain should not be the only thing you watch for, but it is one indicator of ovulation.
+You should also keep an eye on your cervical mucus.
+You will notice that your cervical mucus will pick up several days before ovulation.
 When your cervical mucous starts to look like egg white and becomes really slippery, this is the best time to get pregnant.
 The slippery consistency helps to carry the sperm up the vaginal canal.
-Some doctors recommend taking Robitussin to help thin out your mucous which will help to transport the semen.
+Some doctors recommend taking Robitussin to help thin out your mucus, which will help to transport the semen.

 Tip #1: Do limit movement after intercourse.
 Standing up after intercourse can cause the semen to leak out.
 Try to wait twenty minutes after sex before getting up and moving around.

 Tip #2: Do try to keep the sperm inside your vagina longer.
 You can hold the labia together to try to keep the sperm inside of you.
 You can also try putting a pillow under your pelvis to help tilt your body so the sperm can travel upwards easier.